vinnyroca/3D_Software/docs/index.md

 |Concept|Does the student comprehend the scope of the assignment?
 Is the student able to communicate their ideas clearly?
 Does the student demonstrate comprehension of the concepts covered in class?
 Is the student able to articulate the concepts behind their work?|
 |Generosity|Does the student exhibit insight, criticality, and risk-taking in their work?
 How much sensitivity and critical insight does the student display towards personal assignments and in critiquing their peers’ work?|

-#### Participation
+#### Participation & Attendance

-As this course includes in-person discussions,critiques, tutorials, and exercises active participation and attendance make up 10 percent of students’ final grade.
-All students are required to participate actively during the discussion periods, which will be facilitated using each student’s reading responses.
+All students are expected to participate actively during the discussion periods and critiques.

 Students more than ten minutes late for class will be marked as late.
 Three late marks will result in an unexcused absence.
 More than two unexcused absences may, at the instructor’s discretion, affect the final participation grade.

-All critique classes are mandatory.
-If you anticipate missing a critique class or expect to have more than two absences during the course, inform the instructor as soon as possible.
+All classes are mandatory.
+If you anticipate missing a class or expect to have more than two absences during the course, inform the instructor as soon as possible.

 #### Reading Responses

 Reading responses are due by 5 p.m. the day before discussions.
 Reading responses should be posted in proper Discord channel.

 Reading responses will be graded on the level of engagement the student has with the text.
 Is the student connecting the text to other readings or experiences?
 Is the student engaging with the text through questions, disagreements, or new lines of thought?

+Discussion questions to guide reading responses will be provided for each reading.

+Reading responses should be either a 500 word written response or uploaded as 3 minute video of your response to the reading.

 As reading responses are essential to the discussion section of the course, late reading responses will not be accepted.